Michael Barratt (astronaut)

 Michael Reed Barratt (born April 16, 1959) is an American physician and a NASA astronaut.
-Specializing in aerospace medicine, he served as a flight surgeon for NASA before his selection as an astronaut, and has played a role in developing NASA's space medicine programs for both the Shuttle-Mir Program and International Space Station.
-His first spaceflight was a long-duration mission to the International Space Station, as a flight engineer in the Expedition 19 and 20 crew.
+Board certified in internal and aerospace medicine, he served as a flight surgeon for NASA before his selection as an astronaut and has played a role in developing NASA's space medicine programs for both the Shuttle–Mir program and International Space Station.
+His first spaceflight was a long-duration mission to the International Space Station as a flight engineer on the Expedition 19 and 20 crew.
 In March 2011, Barratt completed his second spaceflight as a crew member of STS-133.
+Barratt made a second long-duration mission to the International Space Station as a flight engineer on the Expedition 70, 71, and 72 crew and also served as the pilot on the SpaceX Crew-8 mission.